intel/container-experience-kits/validation/verification-manual/tas/README.md

 Now check the status of the pod deployed previously:
 ```
-# kubectl get pods -n kube-system | grep tas-test
+# kubectl get pods -n kube-system -o wide | grep tas-test
-  NAME                        READY   STATUS        RESTARTS   AGE
+  NAME        READY   STATUS        RESTARTS        AGE    IP               NODE          NOMINATED NODE   READINESS GATES
-  tas-test-xxxx-yyyy          1/1     Terminating   0          4m
+  tas-test    1/1     Terminating   0               44s    10.244.194.101   worker1       <none>           <none>
-  tas-test-xxxx-zzzz          0/1     Pending       0          10s
+  tas-test    1/1     Running       0               44s    10.244.194.101   worker2       <none>           <none>
 ```
 The pod will be rescheduled onto a healthier node based on its TAS policy.
-If no other suitable nodes are available, the new pod fails to schedule as shown above.
 Depending on how fast you check you might see the previous pod in state "Terminating"